-Staff will continue to work on an update of the State of the Region Report by collecting data on new measures related to demographics, education, health and economic prosperity.
+Work on an update of the State of the Region Report by collecting data on new measures related to demographics, education, health and economic prosperity.
 The goal of this work area in FY 2017 is to develop a format for reporting these measures either via the web or paper that allows SWMPC to report them more frequently than every ten years.
-These data will help outline the broader regional conditions, as well as conditions in specific communities, that warrant transportation investments.
+This data will help outline the broader regional conditions, as well as conditions in specific communities, that warrant transportation investments.